neurofuzzy/stamp/modules/kv-data-grid/docs/spec.md

 ## Styling

+Current cell indication in navigation mode and edit mode should look different.
+In navigation mode show the current cell with a background color change and in editing mode only highlight the border.
+That way, editing mode appears to be more like the user is within the cell and navigation more like the user is floating on top of the cell.

 ### Color Palette
 - **Background**: Dark theme with `#1e1e1e` primary background
 - **Command cells**: Blue (`#4fc3f7`) text on `#242424` background